Native American Facts For Kids was written for young people learning about the Kickapoos for school or home-schooling reports. We encourage

 What was Kickapoo culture like in the past?
 What is it like now?

-They have information on the culture and history of the Texas Kickapoos, with two photographs.
+They have information on the culture and history of the Texas Kickapoos and their neighbors.

 How do Kickapoo Indian children live, and what did they do in the past?